 - 1. Trimming: Fitting the GRP edge trims or assembling the timber edge detail. - 2.
 Bandaging: Reinforcing the board joints. - 3.
-Laminating: Applying the GRP membrane (CSM glassfibre cloth plus resin) - 4.
-Top coating: Applying the Flowcoat.
+Laminating: Applying the GRP membrane. - 4.
+Top coating: Applying the final Flowcoat.

 TRIMMING

 The edge trims are supplied in 3 m lengths and should be fitted by nailing the bonding edge to the deck.
 The fascia, drip and upstand trims should be bonded to an underlying slate batten in order to support the edge.
 The drip trim can be offset in order to ensure that the drip stands over the gutter.